oar-team/kameleon/docs/source/recipe.rst

 ~~~~~~~~~~

 The steps are YAML formated files stored in the ``recipe/steps`` directory of
-the Workspace_.
+the :ref:`workspace`.
 To enable a better recipe reuse and ease of write the steps
 are stored by default in specific folders depending on the sections.

 Kameleon is looking for the steps files using the ``include_steps`` list value,